The big factor holding back the U.S. economic recovery: Child care

 Millions of U.S. parents face the nerve-racking decision whether to send their children to day care and summer camp.

+Thirteen percent of U.S. parents had to quit a job or reduce their working hours due to a lack of child care, according to a survey of 2,557 working parents conducted by Northeastern University from May 10 to June 22.
+The survey found parents were losing an average of eight hours of work a week — the equivalent of a full day — because they had to address their kids’ needs.

+Economics professor Alicia Sasser Modestino, who led the study that has not been made public yet, said even she was surprised how much of an effect child-care challenges are having on the country’s workforce.

-Small business owner Bridget McGinty made the painful decision to close her restaurant in May, partially because she and many of her staff have small children they couldn’t find care for.
+Small-business owner Bridget McGinty made the painful decision to close her restaurant in May, partially because she and many of her staff have small children they couldn’t find care for.

 “I’m a single mom, and my son won’t be in school.
 It was just impossible to take on that much work physically and mentally of reopening,” said McGinty, who ran Tastebuds in downtown Cleveland for two decades.

 McGinty is not alone.
-Eleven percent of the U.S. workforce — 17.5 million workers — are taking care of young kids on their own and will be unlikely to return to work full-time until schools and day cares fully reopen according to an analysis by the University of Chicago’s Becker Friedman Institute.
+Some 17.5 million workers — 11 percent of the U.S. workforce — are taking care of young kids on their own and will be unlikely to return to work full-time until schools and day cares fully reopen, according to an analysis by the University of Chicago’s Becker Friedman Institute.

 Large companies like Microsoft, Google, Medtronic and Evergy have expanded paid leave to make it easier on families struggling to find child care during this pandemic, but not all businesses have the resources to help.